EllaBrands/stanDev/How-to-Write-Doxygen-Doc-Comments.md

+First off, here's a link to the

+* [Doxygen manual](https://www.stack.nl/~dimitri/doxygen/manual/index.html) (stack.nl doxygen site)

+#### Function doc

 Here's an example of what the doc should look like, so I can make some concrete recommendations on style (all of which are standard for Javadoc and presumably doxygen):

 ```
 /**